Cyb3rC3lt/CrackMapExec-Modules/README.md

-**MACHINE-DESC Module: Returning Servers matching the supplied decription**
+**MACHINE-DESC Module: Returning Servers matching the supplied description**

 This example shows a scenario returning a Machine object described with the word 'Server' or '10'.
 If the IP can be retrieved it will also do so.